6 min read · Cost

 Key takeaways

-- Read CC&Rs and ARC guidelines before contractor selection
+- Read the CC&Rs and ARC guidelines before selecting a contractor

 FAQ